Led by China, Mekong nations take on Golden Triangle narco-empire

 The Myanmar-Laos border, which the Mekong delineates, is mostly unguarded.
 The terrain is rugged and hostile, with rebel armies holding sway in some areas and drugs and money-laundering flourishing in lawless enclaves on both sides of the river.

-Regional law enforcement agencies are often underfunded and ill-trained, and the intelligence they gather is not effectively shared with neighbouring countries.
+Regional law enforcement agencies are often underfunded and ill-trained, and the intelligence they gather is not effectively shared with neighboring countries.

 In October 2011, a gang led by a Mekong pirate called Naw Kham murdered 13 Chinese sailors.
 He was hunted down in Laos, then taken back to China to be tried and executed.